đŸŒ±The Messy, Beautiful Work of Becoming

 ⭐ How WHPS Supports Students Through These Moments

-• Children sometimes repeat words or phrases picked up from music, gaming, YouTube, or peers—often without understanding their meaning, emotional weight, or impact.
+• Children sometimes repeat words or phrases they’ve picked up from music, gaming, YouTube, or peers — often without understanding their meaning, emotional weight, or impact.

-These moments — especially those tied to identity categories such as appearance, race, religion or non-belief, gender identity or expression, ability, or family structure — become powerful teachable gateways.
+These moments — especially those tied to appearance, race, religion or non-belief, gender identity or expression, ability, or family structure — become powerful teachable gateways.

-An alumni parent recently shared a story about how we gathered a class to directly address a few charged words students had heard elsewhere.
+An alumni parent once shared how we gathered a class to discuss a few charged words students had heard elsewhere.
 We didn’t shame anyone.
-We named the words (without spelling them fully), explained their weight, and guided the class toward empathy and responsibility.
+We named the words (without spelling them fully), explained their weight, and guided the group toward empathy and responsibility.

 At WHPS, we: